Braided River Workshops & Apprenticeship Programme

 To create a continuity of shared experience, sacred work and wild magic that avoids tying sisters into a formalised structure or hierarchy of power, while braiding us into a supportive, inspiring, challenging, healing, innovative, effective and rebellious sisterhood!
 Our most profound apprenticeships are created directly from our intuitive understanding of our own journeys; our most expansive and meaningful initiations are drawn from the vessels of our own courage, tenacity, integrity and intuitive knowing.

-This apprenticeship is a new addition to the women’s gatherings here, enabling Carolyn and a small group of 9 sisters to work together intensively during a thirteen month period that will include 3 workshop weekends on Dartmoor, participation in the Braided River Camp or Confluence (whichever is happening that year), monthly group sessions within the online roundhouse to share and work with apprenticeship sisters and a Roundhouse Hearth Tending.
+This apprenticeship enables a small group of 9 women to work together intensively with Carolyn during a thirteen month period that includes 3 residential workshop weekends on Dartmoor, monthly group sessions within the online roundhouse to share and work with apprenticeship sisters; 4 months of gentle and guided individual preparations before the start date; participation in the Braided River Confluence.
 The apprenticeship is created, braided and guided by Carolyn and will involve three cords of exploration and initiation.
 (1) HEARTH KEEPER: the work of women’s ancient and mystic fires; udegan (hearth woman) magic in the tending of domestic, ceremonial and wild hearths; creating fire to honour ancestors, awaken spirit, hold the integrity of circles, travel through vigil; working with drum, song, dance and prayer to honour and empower the hearth.
 (2) LAND GUARDIAN: creating protection and making guardian totems for a sanctuary, a circle, a ritual; walking boundaries and strengthening edges; tending the shydi and other wild shrines; night vigil, wild hearths and the embrace of fear, vulnerability and aloneness on the land; caretaking burial cistvaens and ancient bone bundles; working with drum, song, dance and prayer to honour and embrace the elements and weather.
 (3) RIVER DREAMER: working closely within roundhouse and braided river rituals; exploring ancient dreamer ceremonies and intuitive oracles; travelling with stone, earth, moon, night and animal spirit mothers; working with the shydi (wild shrine); engaging with and empowering personal thresholds (such as significant life experiences, motherhood, eldership, bereavement); working with drum, song, dance and prayer to honour and travel with the braided river.

 For long-time returning women who have worked with Carolyn previously over several or many years and who have forged strong connections to the roundhouse hearth, this sanctuary land and the sisters who regularly gather here, there are SALMON SISTER CIRCLES.
 Many of these women have offered their time and energy as kindling sisters (supporting other women’s workshop journeys), or as coordinators, contributors and crew at previous women’s events.
 In these ways they have already braided many cords in this river and, as salmon sisters, are able to gather together to deepen their own journeys, as well as continue to support the explorations and initiations of other women.
-The SALMON SISTER APPRENTICESHIP is an informal, flexible vessel of previous and ongoing sacred work and initiation, created by each individual sister to her own needs and vision, supported by Carolyn and other women within these salmon circles.
+The SALMON SISTER CREEL JOURNEY is an informal apprenticeship, a flexible vessel of previous and ongoing sacred work and initiation, created by each individual sister to her own needs and vision, supported by Carolyn and other women within these salmon circles.
 This ongoing apprenticeship is for sisters who are working to dissolve boundaries, travel beyond edges, explore intuitive landscapes and dive deep into the braided river.
-It will enable women to work more intensively and profoundly with any or all of the three cords of hearth keeper, land guardian and river dreamer.
+It enables women to work more intensively and profoundly with any or all of the thirteen aspects of the Creel.